-Ever since I’ve had kids, walks in nature been both a pleasure and a sanity saver.
+Ever since I’ve had kids, walks in nature have been both a pleasure and a sanity saver.
 Getting out with the stroller used to be a real necessity, and once the kids were old enough, we’ve been enticing them to join us on longer and longer walks.

 It’s not always easy to get the kids up and going.
-Generally they will say they don’t want to walk.
+Generally, they will say they don’t want to walk.
 But a bit of firmness and the promise of a lavish picnic gets them started and then they ALWAYS have a great time.

-Why we walk
+Why bush walk with kids?

 Walks are free, they’re great for the health of all the family and they come with the added bonus of lashings of fresh air.
 And some even throw in a free history or ecology lesson.